willprice/two-stream-action-cnn-analysis-thesis/thesis.md

   indicating the relevance of region to the activation of a given neuron across the input.

-  We apply Excitation Backprop (EBP), an attention mapping method developed and tested on object detection networks, to the two stream CNN (2SCNN), a network architecture designed for action recognition.
+  We apply Excitation Backprop (EBP)[@zhang2016_TopdownNeuralAttention], an attention mapping method developed and tested on object detection networks, to the two stream CNN (2SCNN)[@simonyan2014_VeryDeepConvolutional], a network architecture designed for action recognition.
 The network is composed of two separate network towers: the spatial tower, receiving a single video frame as input; and the temporal tower, operating over a stack of optical flow frames derived from the video sequence.
-We generate attention maps for two pretrained models of the 2SCNN, one trained on UCF101, an action recognition dataset sourced from YouTube; the other on BEOID, an egocentric object-interaction action recognition dataset using two variations of EBP: contrastive and non-contrastive.
-We also visualise the first and second layer filters from the network.
+We generate attention maps for two pretrained models of the 2SCNN, one trained on UCF101[@soomro2012_UCF101Dataset101], an action recognition dataset sourced from YouTube; the other on BEOID[@damen2016_YouDoILearn], an egocentric object-interaction action recognition dataset using two variations of EBP: contrastive and non-contrastive.

-  We show that attention maps generated from the temporal stream highlight salient regions over a temporal window determined by the network input.
   We extend EBP on the temporal stream to produce attention maps on a per frame basis.
 We use a sliding window approach to produce a sequence of attention maps from which we can determine attention changes after sliding the temporal window.
+We show that temporal attention maps highlight salient regions over a temporal window determined by the network input.
+We analyse the attention maps generated for the spatial stream confirming that the network uses environmental cues for action prediction.

   We analyse the learnt features in the network, and study the attention maps over a sequence of frames.
-We assess the jitter in the attention maps over time, quantitively and qualitaitvely, and compare the attention location to a proxy location estimated by wearable gaze on BEOID.
+We assess the *jitter* in attention map sequences, and compare the attention location of the network to the action location estimated by operator gaze on BEOID.
+We also visualise the first and second layer filters from the network.

   The thesis concludes with a summary of contributions and a direction into future work.